neodigm/Roll-Dice-in-High-Fidelity-3D/README.md

 1).
 The PWA proposition: It's not uncommon for companies to create a web app, an iPhone app, and an Android app.
 When management is convinced that a web app can be just as engaging as native they will decide to focus on the web app and get to market quicker.
 I believe that this type of project prove the engagement value of browser APIs.

 2).
-The argument for Gamification: Framing a business touch-point as a game has the potential to differentiate, engage, and persuade like nothing else.
+The argument for Gamification: Framing a customer touch-point as a playful game has the potential to differentiate, engage, and persuade like nothing else.

 3).
 Asset Branding: I am doing this because it allows me to integrate emerging browser APIs in such a way that I have a slick deliverable to demonstrate when I am done.